Individualized Technical Assistance

 • Linking screening to effective service connections

-(Members: Access the Tool Inventory in the NAC Resource Library under Screening and Assessment Tools.)
+(Members: Access the Tool Inventory in the NAC Resource Library → Screening & Assessment Tools.)

-In the first years of operations, engagement efforts should move from vision into practice.
-NAC supports new Centers to:
+In early operations, engagement moves from vision to practice.
+NAC supports Centers to:

-• Develop ongoing feedback loops (e.g., surveys, focus groups) for youth and caregivers
+• Develop ongoing feedback loops (surveys, focus groups) for youth and caregivers

-• Create formal youth and family advisory boards that inform services and processes
+• Create formal youth & family advisory boards that inform services and processes

-• Train staff on how to build trust and incorporate family voice into case planning
+• Train staff to build trust and incorporate family voice into case planning

 Sustaining (Established Centers)